 Verdict

-To conclude, with the Tensor G5, Google has not developed a flagship-grade chipset, but it's more focused on delivering balanced performance, with a particular focus on efficiency.
-It almost matches the Snapdragon 8s Gen 4 in CPU performance, if we go by Geekbench results.
-However, in the AnTuTu benchmark, the Tensor G5 struggles to deliver a strong performance.
-For detailed benchmark results, stay tuned with us as we bring you first-party results directly from the Pixel 10 series.
+To sum up, Google's Tensor G5 is not a flagship-grade chipset, but it's more focused on delivering balanced performance, with a particular focus on efficiency.
+It almost matches the Snapdragon 8s Gen 4 in CPU performance, however, for heavy CPU-bound workloads, the 8s Gen 4 is a much better pick.
+On top of that, as seen in the AnTuTu benchmark, the Tensor G5 struggles to deliver a strong GPU performance.